 There are few places on earth that babies and toddlers love more than the beach.
-We spent most of our beach time near our vacation rental in Mission Beach.
-Some of the other best beaches for kids in San Diego include Coronado Beach, Torrey Pines, Moonlight Beach, Silver Strand and La Jolla.
+We spent most of our San Diego beach time near our vacation rental in Mission Beach.
+Some of the other best beaches in San Diego for kids include Coronado Beach, Torrey Pines, Moonlight Beach, Silver Strand and La Jolla.

 5. San Diego Zoo Safari Park

-The San Diego Zoo Safari Park recreates the experience of going on an African Safari.
-This unique experience is another excellent toddler and baby activity in San Diego.
-It’s a bit of a drive from San Diego, but it’s worth the visit.
+The San Diego Safari Park is one of the most exciting things to do in San Diego with toddlers as it recreates the experience of going on an African Safari.
+The Safari Park is a bit of a drive from central San Diego, but it’s worth the visit.
 Regain some of that lost driving time by buying your Safari Park tickets ahead of time.